birchill/good-bundle/README.md

 ### 3. Set up a GitHub action

 Inputs:

-- `project` (optional) - A descriptive name for the project.
-  Useful if you are logging multiple projects to the same file.
-  Defaults to `owner/repository`.

-- `bucket` (required) - The S3 bucket in which to store the result.
-  If a webpack stats file is specified, it will also be stored along with the report generated using `webpack-bundle-analyzer`.

-- `destDir` (optional) - A destination folder to use within the bucket.

-- `region` (required) - The AWS region of the bucket, e.g. `ap-northeast-1`.

 - `awsAccessKey` (required) - The access key used to read/write from the bucket.
 See [AWS documentation on access and secret